| About | Downloads | Documents | Links |

 • Record the file and line that each rule came from, to be used in run-time error messages.

 • Improved trace mode as an aid for debugging pattern files.
+(Some improvement was done in version 1.5.)

 • A template operator for specifying an action to be taken after all input files have been processed.